FrontasticGmbH/frontend-sdk/README.md

 The SDK is the core component of the commercetools frontend SDK, providing core configuration and event management.
-Currently only within the alpha release stage, documentation is currently unavilable.
+Currently only within the alpha release stage, documentation is currently unavailable.